keshavsaini07/node-crypto-app/README.md

         PORT=3000
     ```

-- Add the MONGO_URL variable for connecting to the mongodb compass or atlas
+- Add the local mongodb or mongodb atlas string to MONGO_URL variable for connecting to database
   ```
       MONGO_URL=<url of your mongodb>
   ```